hynek/structlog/docs/loggers.rst

    For flexibility, the final processor can return either a string that is passed directly as a positional parameter, or a tuple ``(args, kwargs)`` that are passed as ``wrapped_logger.log_method(*args, **kwargs)``.

 ..
-[1] Since this is slightly magicy, ``structlog`` comes with concrete loggers for the :doc:`standard-library` and :doc:`twisted` that offer you explicit APIs for the supported logging methods but behave identically like the generic BoundLogger otherwise.
+[1] Since this is slightly magicy, ``structlog`` comes with concrete loggers for the `standard-library` and :doc:`twisted` that offer you explicit APIs for the supported logging methods but behave identically like the generic BoundLogger otherwise.
        Of course, you are free to implement your own bound loggers too.